 Even in contemporary times, the Prime Minister of Pakistan Imran Khan maintains that Pakistan would never recognize Israel unless it liberates Palestine.

-But the same Arab world has made peace agreements and diplomatic relationships with Israel that we have discussed in this article.
+But the same Arab world has made peace agreements and diplomatic relationships with Israel.

 KSA-Iran Rivalry and Pakistan’s Foreign Policy